Fleet carrier: History

 As combat experience demonstrated the importance of aircraft carriers, numerous ships were rapidly converted to operate aircraft during World War II; and it became important to differentiate ships with the speed and size allowed by the Washington Naval Treaty from ships that were slower and/or carried fewer aircraft.
 Ships of similar speed carrying fewer aircraft were identified as light aircraft carriers (CVL) and ships of lower speed became known as escort aircraft carriers (CVE).
 Fleet aircraft carrier became the term to distinguish front-line aircraft carriers from the generic description of any warship carrying aircraft.

 In the post-war era, the United States Navy sought to give aircraft carriers a strategic bombing capability in addition to their tactical role.
-The largest bombs carried by carrier aircraft during the second world war had been about 2000 lb but experience had indicated some hardened targets like submarine pens were impervious to bombs of less than 12,000 lb.
+The largest bombs carried by carrier aircraft during the Second World War had been about 2000 lb but experience had indicated some hardened targets like submarine pens were impervious to bombs of less than 12,000 lb.
 The fleet carriers of World War II were incapable of operating meaningful numbers of aircraft large enough to carry such heavy bombs over anticipated distances with performance characteristics to avoid defending aircraft.
 The term fleet carrier then evolved to differentiate the supercarriers designed for strategic bombing roles from the older fleet carriers delegated limited tactical roles like anti-submarine (CVS) or amphibious warfare (LPH).

 Comparison of World War II fleet carriers

-The following is not an exhaustive list, but does provide context by comparing some examples, from three types, of fleet carriers active during WWII.
+The following is not an exhaustive list, but does provide context by comparing some examples from three types of fleet carriers active during World War II.